Learn how to make seed starting containers with recycled materials. Don’t throw away all that “trash.” Use it for easy to make containers.

 The first way is to buy a newspaper pot maker.
 This is the one I have.
 The less expensive way is to use a small can or other small cylindrical object.
 A tomato paste can works well.

 Cut or tear your newspaper in strips about 3 to 4 inches wide and 10 inches long.
-Wrap the strip around the can or pot maker.
+Then wrap the strip around the can or pot maker.
 Leave about ½ to 1 inch hanging off the bottom.

 After rolling the strip of newspaper around the can or pot maker, fold the bottom ½ to 1 inch that’s hanging off into the end.